ericgj/ing/README.md

 `Ing::Files` adds several options automatically).

-If you prefer, you can inherit from `Ing::Generator`, which gives you all of the above defaults, plus the functionality of `Ing::Task`.
+If you prefer, you can inherit from `Ing::Generator`, which gives you all of the above defaults more or less, plus the functionality of `Ing::Task`.

 Like `Ing::Task`, `Ing::Generator` is simply a convenience for common scenarios.